Tequesquite: History

 At the time of the Aztecs, was obtained from Lake Texcoco, especially in the dry season.
 This lake is salt water, and when the water level of the lake fell or retreated, the water evaporates remained as sediment in some wells tequesquite salt.
 It is also found as efflorescent natural formation, leaving the soil by capillarity.
 Another place where salt was abundant was Iztapalapa, which also traded salt.
 For the Aztecs, salt was a luxury, so the lower classes could not afford it easily.

 As of 2020, it can be bought in the markets of some towns in Mexico; it is still an ingredient used in many dishes.
 However, baking soda and table salt may be used as a substitute, but tradition dictates that the taste of tequesquite cannot be replaced.

 In cooking

-Tequesquite has many uses as an ingredient in traditional Mexican dishes.
-It is mainly used in products made from corn, such as tamales, to accentuate their flavor.
-The corn is usually boiled with it.
-It is also used for cooking nopales and other vegetables as it retains their bright green color, to soften dried beans, and as a meat tenderizer, similar to sodium bicarbonate.

-It can be used as a leavening agent.
-To prepare, boil a solid tequestuite stone and the shells of ten tomatillos in a cup of water.
-Once the stone has been dissolved and the water has boiled remove from heat and let stand.
-When it is cold it is strained and added to the masa.
-Another recipe indicates the same procedure, but using 15 grams of tequesquite, 15 tomatillo shells and 1/4 L water.
+It is used as a leavening agent by boiling with a solid tequestuite stone and the shells of ten tomatillos in a cup of water and strained.

 In the novel Como agua para chocolate (Like Water for Chocolate) by Mexican author Laura Esquivel, tequesquite is used in the dish frijoles gordos con chile a la tezcucano (fat beans with chili Tezcucano style).

-Other uses

-Tequesquite is also used in the preparation of cobalt blue and orange that is used to decorate handmade pieces, especially in Puebla Talavera.